 Italian-born Thomas D'Alessandro Sr. and family were a good example of this.
 He and his wife Mary had 13 children, and the family lived along Albemarle St. in Baltimore’s Little Italy.
 He worked as a laborer for the City of Baltimore for 37 years, and eventually moved up to clerk.
 Thomas wanted better for his children.

 His son and namesake, Thomas Jr. became mayor of the city of Baltimore.
-He had something to say on his inauguration day: “This is a great country when you can be a city laborer and raise your son to be Mayor”.
+Dad had something to say on his son's inauguration day: “This is a great country when you can be a city laborer and raise your son to be Mayor”.

 Thanks to many who contributed to this article, including: